 The Management Skills Assessment Program (MSAP) has been on a short pause due to COVID.
-Eligible assessees who were offered spots prior to the program pause will be offered spots in the October 2022 and April 2023 cohorts.
-Applications for October 2023 and April 2024 will open in spring 2023.
+Eligible Assessees who were offered spots prior to the program pause will be offered spots in the April and October 2023 cohorts.
+Applications for 2024 will open in late 2023.

 MSAP is designed to help engage and prepare high potential early-career staff supervisors through an intensive, off-site assessment center experience.

 There are typically two program offerings of this intensive residential program, both of which are located at the UCLA Conference Center in Lake Arrowhead during the following times:

 UC Berkeley will participate with up to 6 Assessees (participants) per program.

 - The program fee is $1,900 per Assessee (participant).
 This fee covers: lodging, meals, in-person program delivery, and all program resources, tools, and support.
 All travel costs and incidentals are the responsibility of the Assessee and/or their department.

 - Aside from the travel and incidentals, the cost of participation in this program is covered by UC Berkeley People & Culture.